UK Study Visa requirements 23/24

 The PSW visa can be extended by the government for Master’s holders from 2 to 4 years.

 The UK is making it easier for students from all over the world to apply for universities there and start off their study abroad journey the right way in the country.
 The UK visa requirements are getting easier and more attainable, especially with guides like this one and others available for you to follow!
+We also have a few tips for you to ace your visa interview and have nothing to worry about moving forward!

 So, if you’re considering the UK as a study abroad destination and were worried about the long and tiring visa application process, worry not!
 We’ve got you covered!
-Pack your bags, and head on there already, what are you waiting for?
+Pack your bags, and head on there already!
+What are you waiting for?